bcbi/fhir-condition-finder-synthea/README.md

 This is a FHIR web application written in Python and using Flask as the backend.
 It can only be used for synthea datasets.

+This app takes the condition id as input and displays the total number of patients with that medication and each patient info from the database.

 Following are the server port number and their respective datasets

 ```